 - Let your family or friends know where you are.
 I didn’t check in all of the time but they had an idea of where I was and where I was going next.

 - If you feel like someone is following you, make sure you stay in busy crowded areas.
 Don’t go down quiet alleys or side streets.
 I was followed once in Europe so I popped into a cafe and ordered some coffee and sat there for a long time.
-I didn’t leave for some time and when I left I jumped into a taxi to take me to the train station instead of walking.
+I stayed a long time and when I left I jumped into a taxi to take me to the train station instead of walking.

-- If I am spending time with new people who I didn’t know too much about I would text a friend and tell them my plans, where I was going, what I was going to be doing, and when I was expected home.
+- If I am spending time with new people who I didn’t know I would text a friend and tell them my plans, where I was going, what I was going to be doing, and when I was expected home.
 I would check in when I got back.

 - If anyone asks you where you’re staying, don’t tell them.
-If they are persistent, tell them a different hotel.
+If they are persistent, tell them a different hotel or neighbourhood.